GabeScott/standard-works-vault/General Conference/1975 October - We Can’t Do It Alone.md

 “I’ll sing to you then,” he said.
 Thomas Moore sang to his wife the song that still lives today.

-Believe me, if all those endearing young charms
+>Believe me, if all those endearing young charms

-Which I gaze on so fondly today,
+>Which I gaze on so fondly today,

-Were to change by tomorrow and fleet in my arms,
+>Were to change by tomorrow and fleet in my arms,

-Like fairy gifts fading away,
+>Like fairy gifts fading away,

-Thou wouldst still be adored as this moment thou art
+>Thou wouldst still be adored as this moment thou art
+>

 Moore heard a movement in the corner of the darkened room where his wife lay in loneliness.
 He continued:

-Let thy loveliness fade as it will,
+>Let thy loveliness fade as it will,

-And around the dear ruin each wish of my heart
+>And around the dear ruin each wish of my heart

-Would entwine itself verdantly still.
+>Would entwine itself verdantly still.

-Irish Melodies, “Believe Me, If All Those Endearing Young Charms,” st. 1; cited in Bartlett’s Familiar Quotations, p.
-542.
+>

 The song ended.
 As his voice faded, Moore heard his bride arise.
 She crossed the room to the window, reached up and slowly withdrew the shutters, opened the curtain, and let in the morning light.